-6. Paragraphs (1) and (2) of subsection (d) permit a provider to charge a set-up fee and a monthly service fee.
-For all providers, paragraph (2) permits a monthly fee of \$10 per creditor, except that the monthly fee may not exceed \$50.
-Since some creditors may be paid off before others, the per-creditor branch of the limit is to be determined with respect to the number of creditors remaining in the plan at the time the fee is assessed.
-Therefore, if there are only two creditors remaining in a plan, the maximum monthly charge is \$20.
+Paragraph (2) permits a credit-counseling entity to impose a set-up fee of no more than \$50.
+But the prohibition in paragraph (1) bars receipt of this compensation until at least one creditor has agreed to the plan and the individual has made at least one payment pursuant to the plan.
+The paragraph also permits a monthly fee of \$10 times the number of accounts in the plan, but not exceeding \$50.
+The fee is put in terms of the number of accounts rather than number of creditors because an individual may have several accounts, e.g., open-end-credit-card accounts, with a single creditor.
+Since some accounts may be paid off before others, the per-account limit is to be determined with respect to the number of accounts remaining in the plan at the time the fee is assessed.
+Therefore, if there are only two accounts remaining in a plan, the maximum monthly charge is \$20.